-In the case of using a stationary-type amateur radio, the relationship between the electric field strength and the protection distance is found, and is as shown in Figure I.1.6-1.
-This relationship is found by substituting the conditions of a transmission output of 1 kW and an antenna gain of 2.15 dBi into Equation I.1.3-2.
+In the case of use of a stationary-type amateur radio, the relationship between the electric field strength and the protection distance is calculated and is as shown in Figure I.13.
+This relationship is evaluated by substituting the conditions of a transmission output of 1 kW and an antenna gain of 2.15 dBi into Equation I.6.
 In this case, from the size of the transmitter/receiver itself, the linear amplifier and the battery, the portability level is evaluated as PII.
 Therefore, the intrusion range on the attack side becomes Zone 2.
 In the case of Zone 2, since the minimum protection distance is 1 m, the maximum peak electric field strength is found to be about 286 V/m.

-On the other hand, in the case of a handy-type amateur radio, the relationship between the electric field strength and protection distance is found, and is as shown in Figure I.1.6-2.
-This relationship is found by substituting the conditions of a transmission output of 3.5 W and antenna gain of 2.15 dBi into Equation I.1.3-2.
-The size of a handy-type amateur radio corresponds to a portable telephone, so the portability level is evaluated as being PI.
+However, in the case of a hand-held type amateur radio, the relationship between the electric field strength and protection distance is calculated and is as shown in Figure I.14.
+This relationship is calculated by substituting the conditions of a transmission output of 3.5 W and antenna gain of 2.15 dBi into Equation I.6.
+The size of a hand-held type amateur radio corresponds to a portable telephone, so the portability level is evaluated as being PI.
 Therefore, the intrusion range on the attack side becomes Zone 3.
-In the case of Zone 3, the minimum protection distance can be considered to be 0 m; however, when considering the risk of how easy it would be to discover the intent by carrying the device, the minimum protection distance is taken to be 10 cm here.
+In the case of Zone 3, the minimum protection distance can be considered to be 0 m.
+However, when considering the risk of how easy it would be to discover the intent by carrying the device, the minimum protection distance is taken to be 10 cm here.
 In this case, the maximum peak electric field strength is found to be about 169 V/m.

-Figure I.1.6-1 - Relationship between the peak electric field strength of a stationary-type amateur radio and protection distance (peak transmission output: 3.5 W; antenna gain: 2.15 dBi; transmission efficiency: 100%)
+Figure I.13 - Relationship between the peak electric field strength of a stationary-type amateur radio and protection distance (peak transmission output: 3.5 W; antenna gain: 2.15 dBi; transmission efficiency: 100%)

-Figure I.1.6-2 - Relationship between the peak electric field strength of a handy-type amateur radio and protection distance (peak transmission output: 3.5 W; antenna gain: 2.15 dBi; transmission efficiency: 100%)
+Figure I.14 - Relationship between the peak electric field strength of a hand-held type amateur radio and protection distance (peak transmission output: 3.5 W; antenna gain: 2.15 dBi; transmission efficiency: 100%)